Second Battle of Tarain: Aftermath

 Minhaj states that Prithviraj ("Rae Pithora") dismounted from his elephant, and fled from the battlefield on a horse.
 He was, however, captured in the neighbourhood of Sursuti, and later "dispatched to hell".
 Most medieval sources state that Prithviraj was taken to the Chahamana capital Ajmer, where Muhammad planned to reinstate him as a Ghurid vassal.
-Sometime later, Prithviraj rebelled against Muhammad, and was killed for 'treason'.
+Sometime later, Prithviraj rebelled against Muhammad, and was killed for treason.

 The Ghurid forces subjugated the entire Chahamana territory of "Siwalikh" (or Sawalakh, that is, Sapadalaksha).
 The Ghurids then appointed his son Govindaraja IV on the throne of Ajmer as their vassal.
-Prithviraj's younger brother Hariraja dethroned Govindaraja, and recaptured a part of his ancestral kingdom, but was later defeated by the Ghurid general Qutb al-Din Aibak.
+In 1192 CE, Prithviraj's younger brother Hariraja dethroned Govindaraja, and recaptured a part of his ancestral kingdom, but was later defeated by the Ghurid general Qutb al-Din Aibak.
 The Ghurids subsequently defeated another powerful king - Jayachandra of Gahadavala dynasty - at the Battle of Chandawar, and conquered parts of northern India as far as Bengal.